Deep512/Instagram-Clone/README.md

 - **Like and Comment**: Users can like posts and leave comments on them.
 - **Real-time Updates**: Posts and their associated likes and comments are updated in real-time using Firebase Firestore.
 - **Responsive Design**: The application is fully responsive, ensuring a seamless experience across devices.

+## Demo

+You can access the live demo of the project [here](https://instagram-clone-deep512.vercel.app/).

+🚨 **Attention Visitors:** 🚨

+Oh no!
+It seems like our website is so dangerously cool that even Chrome thinks it might be up to no good.
+But fear not, brave adventurer!
+We promise there are no dragons lurking here, just some awesome content waiting to be explored.

+**Disclaimer:** Our website may trigger Chrome's "Dangerous site" warning, but rest assured, it's perfectly safe to explore.
+We won't ask for your password, phone number, or credit card details.
+Scout's honor!

+So, grab your virtual sword and shield, and let's embark on this epic journey together!

+Happy browsing! 🛡️🔮

 ## Installation